Job Details

 Position Overview:

-The Outreach and Engagement Assistant supports the Law Warschaw Gallery’s campus and public-facing communications across digital platforms and campus channels.
+The Outreach and Engagement Assistant (OEA) supports the Law Warschaw Gallery’s campus and public-facing communications across digital platforms and campus channels.
 This position is for a student with previous professional or internship experience in communications, arts, or media—and who brings creative, strategic, and visually thoughtful approaches to social media and promotional content.

 Job Requirements